shenwei356/csvtk/doc/docs/usage.md

 If there's only one input file, it will be directly outputted.

+With --original-file, append an original_file column containing the basename of each input file.
+Standard input is labeled "-".

 If multiple input files are provided, the second and subsequent files will be concatenated to the first one by rows.
 And only columns matching those of the first file are kept.